-This course is designed to give students the opportunity to apply their skills while working with trained professional firefighters assigned to shift work at a staffed Fire Station.
-Students will learn the daily duties and responsibilities of working as a professional firefighter at stations and/or other divisions.
-Students will be expected to perform the daily duties of a firefighter for all assignments.
+This course is designed to give students the opportunity to apply their skills while working with trained professional firefighters assigned to shift work at a staffed Fire Station and to apply their skills while working structure, wildland, and fire prevention settings.
+Students will learn the daily duties and responsibilities of working at a professional fire station.
+Students will be expected to perform the daily duties of a firefighter.
 Students may respond to emergencies and incidents as a crew member assigned to an apparatus.
-Students will be expected to work an 8 to 12 hour shift that may include some evenings and weekends.
-Internship opportunities are divided into the following sections:
+Students will be expected to work 8 to 12 hour shifts on a rotating shift schedule of one day on and two days off that may include weekends.
+PREREQUISTES: FFT120 Structural Firefighter and FFT100 Wildland Firefighter I